Skip to main content

 Undergraduate Students

 CourtneyCourtney Megerian (’22): Member of the 2022 Antarctic field team.
-Courtney is doing a post-baccalaureate research program through the NSF GEO-REPS program.
-Senior thesis on the provenance of glacial tills from Cape Cod, MA.
-Courtney presented her results at the 2021 AGU conference.
+Courtney did a post-baccalaureate research program through the NSF GEO-REPS program.
+She presented her results from Vernier Valley, Antarctica at the 2023 Rocky Mountain GSA Section Meeting.
+As an undergraduate, Courtney did her senior thesis on the provenance of glacial tills from Cape Cod, MA.
+Courtney presented her results from Cape Cod at the 2021 AGU conference.

 IMG_7185Ellie Miller (’22): Senior thesis on the provenance of the Sirius Till Group, Antarctica.
 Ellie presented her results at the 2021 AGU conference.